5and5/BO2-Remix/README.md

 * Blundergat ammo reduced by 1/3
 * Acidgat ammo reduced by 1/3
 * Tomahawk is upgraded when picked up
+* Tomahawk reduced cooldown from 5 to 4 seconds
 * Added zombie shield bench inside wardens office

 ## Buried